hmrc/accessibility/docs/common-issues/welsh-translations.md

 ### Accessibility problems
 ```
-  - description: When switching to the Welsh language version, the translation is not available.
+  - description: When switching to the Welsh language version, the parts of the text is not translated.
 Additionally, the not translated text may not be pronounced correctly by screen readers.

 ```